cobrich/Go2StudyTelegramChatBot/DOCS.md

 ```

 ## Recent Changes
+- Fixed import paths in bot.py to work correctly when running from src directory
 - Restructured project directory for better code organization
 - Separated handlers into command and callback handlers
 - Created dedicated services for AI, database, and question management